A Film Mural Of Art, Revolution, History, And Politics… With One (Crucial) Figure Cropped Over

 Tying all these diverse strands together, along with an (additionally fictional) unrequited romance between a morally compromised FTP ventriloquist (Bill Murray) and a sexually repressed Dies committee testifier (Joan Cusack), is the title’s definite article-adding and ill-fated 1937 creation and Federal Theatre production of the labor-themed musical The Cradle Will Rock by composer and librettist Marc Blitztein (Hank Azaria), producer John Houseman (Cary Elwes), and 23-year-old wunderkind director Orson Welles (Angus Macfadyen).
 The mural destroyed, the FTP shut down, and the wealth and holdings of the powers-that-be conserved; Project 891’s theatrical agitprop nevertheless takes to another stage on June 16th, 1937 – with the composer playing a piano on a bare stage and the performers (including those played by Emily Watson, John Turturro, and Barnard Hughes, among others) joining in from the audience – despite the Brechtian musical effectively having been shut down by the federal government.

 Robbins’ time-warping and dramatically-licensed film mosaic skillfully condenses and, for the most part, balances the multiple storylines and characters in a keenly sardonic manner reminiscent of his directing mentor Robert Altman, for whom the actor starred in the latter director’s broad Hollywood satire The Player (1991) and who later took a role among another plurality of characters in the Raymond Carver short stories adaptation Short Cuts (1993).
 Similar to Altman’s masterpiece Nashville (1975), the social and political spheres are dramatically fused in Cradle Will Rock’s sociological delineation of life during a highly-fraught period of historical change – the actress who will play the lead role in the Depression-themed musical is first shown sleeping in a theater behind a movie screen while its composer is artistically inspired to its expression during a police raid on a peaceful Central Park demonstration – with larger events that will shape the national discourse towards topics like art and power.
-In its whirling and breathless tone, particularly during its theatrical backstage scenes, this reviewer was further reminded of Woody Allen’s frequent forays into the pop cultural sphere of the 1930s: Bullets Over Broadway (1994) and The Purple Rose of Cairo (1985) in particular delineating the tragi-comic dimensions of downtrodden individuals – like Emily Watson’s stagestruck FTP hopeful Olive Stanton – who live vicariously through the vibrant theater, movie, and music offerings of that artistically fertile period.
+In its whirling and breathless tone, especially during its theatrical backstage scenes, this reviewer was further reminded of Woody Allen’s frequent forays into the pop cultural sphere of the 1930s: Bullets Over Broadway (1994) and The Purple Rose of Cairo (1985) in particular delineating the tragi-comic dimensions of downtrodden individuals – like Emily Watson’s stagestruck FTP hopeful Olive Stanton – who live vicariously through the vibrant theater, movie, and music offerings of that artistically fertile period.

 Welles, one might argue, as director and visionary is the crucial thread between his and John Houseman’s Project 891 production of The Cradle Will Rock against the larger social, political, and historical milieu of Robbins’ Cradle Will Rock, and his artistic stand against the powers-that-be – alongside producer Houseman and composer Blitztein – lacks similarly crucial force in Robbins’ more diffuse presentation.
 From the director’s own stentorian-style newsreel narration that opens the film, unambiguously mirroring the famous mock newsreel that would later open the director-within-the-director’s Hollywood debut, though the camera-swirl of bustling activity captured on- and backstage, further drawing cinematically on the energized mise-en-scene that came to define Orson Welles’ unique style, to even the Shakespeare-like touch of including comic relief in Tenacious D’s Jack Black and Kyle Gass, as untalented ventriloquist apprentices, seem individually indebted to Welles without honoring his inescapable influence.